-This trivially proves that all the atypical families with $|\nu_{x_0}|$ different from zero but sufficiently small and $\nu<(k-1)^{-1}$ are strongly fragmented, with ratio $r_{d,k}$ decaying to zero exponentially with $L$.
-This is because, due to \cref{eq:Lambdadnux0}, there always exists a non-zero value of $|\nu_{x_0}|$ below which the left-hand side of Eq.~(\ref{eq:useofg3}) is negative.
+This trivially proves that all the atypical families with $|\nu_{x_0}|$ different from zero but sufficiently small and $\nu<(k-1)^{-1}$ are strongly fragmented, with ratio $r^{(d,k)}_{N,X}$ decaying to zero exponentially with $L$.
+This is because, due to \cref{eq:Lambdadnux0}, there always exists a nonzero value of $|\nu_{x_0}|$ below which the left-hand side of \eqref{eq:useofg3} is negative.

-More in general, for $\nu<(k-2)^{-1}$ and without requiring explicit knowledge of $\Lambda_d(\nu,\nu_x)$, if one can prove that in the largest Krylov subsectors of an atypical family, one of the extensively many blockages partitions the system into two extensive subregions that both contain an exponentially large number of configurations according to the scaling in Eq.~(\ref{eq:DNXscaling}), then application of Eq.~(\ref{eq:gitildeNXineq}) would ensure that the ratio $r_{d,k}$ decays to zero at least as $L^{-2}$, as seen from Eq.~(\ref{eq:finalbound}) when one sets $G=2$.
+More in general, for $\nu<\nu_c=(k-2)^{-1}$ and without requiring explicit knowledge of $\Lambda_d(\nu,\nu_x)$, if one can prove that in the largest Krylov subsectors of an atypical family of symmetry sectors, one of the extensively many blockages partitions the system into two extensive subregions, each characterised by a number of particles $N$ and dipole moment $X$ that are compatible with an exponentially large number of configurations according to the scaling in Eq.~(\ref{eq:DNXscaling}), then application of Eq.~(\ref{eq:gitildeNXineq}) would ensure that the ratio $r^{(d,k)}_{N,X}$ decays to zero at least as $L^{-2}$, as seen from Eq.~(\ref{eq:finalbound}) when one sets $G=2$.
+Note that a polynomial decay of $r^{(d,k)}_{N,X}$ is enough to rule out weak fragmentation, i.e.~the existence of a dominant Krylov sector that occupies a measure-1 fraction of its symmetry sector for $L\to\infty$.
 Similar reasoning can also be applied to cases with $G>2$ by making use of the disconnecting property of multiple blockages.

-We notice that it is possible that in addition to weak-to-strong fragmentation transitions induced by tuning $\nu$, similar transitions might be induced by varying $\nu_{x_0}$.
-In particular, in families with $\nu_{x_0}$ significantly different from $0$ and $\nu < \nu_c$, it might be possible that the dipole polarisation constrains the majority of particles into a subregion of the chain with a local density of particles larger than $\nu_c$, thus locally suppressing the presence of blockages.
-This mechanism might be at the basis of a transition from weak to strong fragmentation within $N$-families characterised by $\nu<\nu_c$.
-We leave the study of this interesting problem for future work.
+Finally, we notice that it is possible that in addition to weak-to-strong fragmentation transitions induced by tuning $\nu$, similar transitions might be induced by varying $\nu_{x_0}$.
+In particular, in families with $\nu_{x_0}$ significantly different from $0$ and filling $\nu < \nu_c$, it might be possible that the dipole polarisation constrains the majority of particles into a subregion of the chain with a local density of particles larger than $\nu_c$, thus locally suppressing the presence of blockages.
+This mechanism might be at the basis of a transition from strong to weak fragmentation within $N$-families characterised by $\nu<\nu_c$.
+It might also open the possibility to the coexistence of weak fragmentation (as defined by \eqref{eq:ratio2}) and a finite density of frozen empty sites.
+We leave the study of this interesting problem for future work. \\